 The benefits of elderberry for kids are the same as for adults - and thankfully - kids absolutely love our Organic Elderberry Syrup.
 Our 4 kids request it daily!

-The best organic elderberry syrup is one which contains all natural, organic ingredients and is sweetened with raw unfiltered honey.
+The best organic elderberry syrup is a highly concentrated reduction of european black elderberries.
+The best organic elderberry syrup is brewed with all natural, organic ingredients and is sweetened with raw unfiltered honey.
 There are many reasons for this!